RapidFireAI/rapidfireai/README.md

 rapidfireai init --evals

 # For the RAG/context eng. notebooks, only jupyter is supported for now and must be started as follows
-jupyter notebook --no-browser --port=8850 --ServerApp.allow_origin='*'
+rapidfireai jupyter

 # Forward these ports if you installed rapidfireai on a remote machine
-ssh -L 8850:localhost:8850 username@remote-machine
-ssh -L 8851:localhost:8851 username@remote-machine
+ssh -L 8850:localhost:8850 -L 8851:localhost:8851 username@remote-machine

 # Open the URL provided by the jupyter notebook command above via your browser
 # Open an example notebook from ./tutorial_notebooks/rag-contexteng/ and start experiment